| The following is the complete

 if it was a common problem, it would have been mentioned in one of

+these books.
 The same is true in the veterinary literature.

 I scoured every possible source, from data bases to biological abstracts